 It is common for large organizations to have breakdowns in communication.
 It is also common in those organizations that are not attentive to remedying these breakdowns that problems will occur.
 Orders will be duplicated.
 Personnel will be confused.
 One hand will not know what the other is doing.
-And when one hand does not know what the other is doing, well in, say, a purse factory, chaos can ensue.
+And when one hand does not know what the other is doing—well in, say, a purse factory—chaos can ensue.
 This year's colors may not match this year's styles.
-And so one department will blame the other department and members of the organization, including the higher ups that caused the problems by not communicating in the first place, will not be happy.
+And so one department will blame the other department, and members of the organization, including the higher ups that caused the problems by not communicating in the first place, will not be happy.
 Invariably, however, those who cause the problems are not the ones ultimately hurt by the lack of communication.
 Now, in a purse factory, fallout could consist of unhappy consumers and perhaps designers or marketing men who may find themselves out of a job.
-But, when you are dealing with a World War, allies from many different countries, and different branches of the armed services, well, things can take a more serious turn.
+But, when you are dealing with a war, allies from many different countries, and different branches of the armed services, well, things can take a more serious turn.

 "McGraw, John, Captain, T-539126"

-McGraw was the sole passenger on the truck that passed through the front gates of Stalag 13 on a cold and windy afternoon in mid-February.
+McGraw was the sole passenger on the truck that passed through the front gates of the POW camp on a cold and windy afternoon in mid-February.
 Most of the prisoners were huddling in their barracks, trying to keep warm, but an alert resident of Barracks two notified Colonel Hogan of the new arrival.
 Battling the cold, Hogan quickly hustled over to the Kommandant's office to run interference.

 "Kommandant, you know I should be notified when a new prisoner arrives," he said pleasantly.
 Turning, he introduced himself.
 "Robert Hogan, senior POW officer."